jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [ ] ~ I do not worry as much though.
 I think it is appropriate to introduce a simpler scheme for the most common cases and do that at the beginning.
 Perhaps saying next, that it is based on a more elaborate notation covered after that, which explicitly denotes things that are just given in certain other languages, or a possibly broader range of access controlling possibilities than offered in other languages.
 - [ ] ~ I also feel that there could be more than one way to denote public and private with or without connectors.
 Not showing connectors at all might denote that something is private.
 Or not showing the members at all might imply things are private.
 Or showing a connector with a cross might say 'private', but that would imply the ones without a connector would be public?
 Is it bothersome to show public access connectors for everything public while all you are showing is the public members?
 Not sure.
 Maybe not.
 - [ ] ~ Maybe this detail is not even that important if you just present the options and leave the rest up to the imagination.
 My goal might not be to use this literally as described.
 I would be glad if anyone would even use bits and pieces, if at all.
 - [ ] ~ In the document Encircle Language Spec Strategy one of the 'guidelines' for 'writing efficiently' was to not try to compare it to other systems too much.
 I am beginning to think that it might be useful to do the opposite when it comes to the Black Box principles.
 I think a demonstration of common cases in other programming languages might be more useful to start with, and then maybe later go into a systematic approach of maybe a broader view on what access modifiers actually do.
 That last bit might even be more something for Encircle Construct Drafts, but I am beginning to think, that access modifiers from other programming languages, could be specific cases, of an underlying more general pattern and perhaps richer set of options.
 Why I now push that in the foreground in my story, is because I possibly would like to base notations of specific cases on this more general underlying pattern.
-The friend access thing… I might want to demote that to a special case, or specialized idea of special situations that might occur in other languages (friend access modifier in C++) for instance, and the philosophical idea of consequences of drawing a complete parallel between commands and objects.
+The friend access thing...
+I might want to demote that to a special case, or specialized idea of special situations that might occur in other languages (friend access modifier in C++) for instance, and the philosophical idea of consequences of drawing a complete parallel between commands and objects.
 Maybe that idea might even be too alienating for Encircle Language Spec.
 Maybe Encircle Construct Drafts might be where you want to move that over to.
 But maybe if you just save it for last, and introduce it as the role I think it could have (not necessarily a big one), it might be OK to leave it in there.
 - [ ] ~ It's just that the Black Box story might be the chapter I am least satisfied with.
 Not sure yet.
 - [ ] ~ Note that the Events chapter has an item 'Black Boxed Events' in it.